Operationally induced preferred basis in unitary quantum mechanics: Abstract

-The preferred-basis problem and the definite-outcome aspect of the measurement problem persist even if the detector is modeled unitarily, because experimental data are necessarily represented in a Boolean event algebra of mutually exclusive records whereas the theoretical description is naturally formulated in a noncommutative operator algebra with continuous unitary symmetry.
-This change of mathematical type constitutes the core of the 'cut': a structurally necessary interface from group-based kinematics to set-based counting.
-In the presented view the basis relevant for recorded outcomes is not determined by the system Hamiltonian alone; it is induced by the measurement mapping, i.e., by the detector channel together with the coarse-grained readout that defines an instrument.
-The probabilistic mapping is anchored in symmetry and measure theory: by Gleason-type uniqueness (Gleason for projections in $d>2$ and Busch's extension for Positive Operator-Valued Measures (POVMs) including $d=2$), the trace rule is the unique probability measure consistent with additivity over exclusive events and basis-independence of the unitary sector.
-A compact qubit--pointer model yields an induced unsharp POVM $E_\pm=\tfrac12(\id\pm \eta\,\sigma_z)$ with $\eta$ fixed by pointer resolution, displaying explicitly how the detector induces the relevant basis.
-Finally, nested-observer paradoxes are tightened into a non-composability lemma: joint assignment of outcome propositions is obstructed unless a joint instrument exists.
-This relocates the origin of randomness to the stochasticity of the transition rules.
+The preferred-basis problem and the definite-outcome aspect of the measurement problem persist even when the detector is modeled unitarily.
+Experimental data are represented in a Boolean event algebra of mutually exclusive records, while the theoretical description employs a noncommutative operator algebra with continuous unitary symmetry.
+This change of mathematical structure constitutes the core of the ``cut'': a necessary interface from group-based kinematics to set-based counting.

+In the Operationally Induced Preferred Basis (OIPB) framework, the basis relevant for recorded outcomes is not fixed by the system Hamiltonian but induced by the measurement interface---the detector channel together with its coarse-grained readout.
+The Born rule follows from Gleason-type uniqueness (Gleason for projections in $d>2$ and Busch's extension for POVMs including $d=2$), as the unique probability measure consistent with additivity over exclusive events and basis-independence of the unitary sector.
+A compact qubit--pointer model yields an induced unsharp POVM $E_{\pm}=\frac12(\id\pm\eta\sigma_z)$ with sharpness $\eta$ fixed by pointer resolution, explicitly demonstrating detector-induced basis selection.

+OIPB aligns with decoherence and operational theories while diverging from collapse models (no spontaneous reductions) and the Many-Worlds Interpretation (no ontological branching).
+Empirical distinctions arise through POVM tomography, Wigner-friend incompatibility tests, and superposition stability bounds.
+Nested-observer paradoxes are resolved by a non-composability lemma: joint assignment of outcome propositions is possible only if a joint instrument exists.
+This relocates the origin of randomness to the stochasticity of the interface rules.